TIMELINE

 She facilitated the first in-person reunion between a found item and its rightful owner.

-A liaison protocol was developed, and personal phone numbers were removed from the public page to safeguard volunteers.
+A family liaison protocol was developed, and personal phone numbers were removed from the public page to safeguard volunteers.

 Amber and Janie returned sealed loads of carefully cleaned items, each one accompanied by handwritten notes—a quiet, beautiful act of reverence.